Juvenile Life Without Parole (JLWOP)

 JLWOP: The Team

 In response to the Miller and Montgomery decisions, the Youth Sentencing & Reentry Project (YSRP) and the Atlantic Center for Capital Representation (ACCR) have partnered to coordinate mitigation services for private, pro bono and court appointed counsel representing individuals sentenced to life in prison without parole as juveniles* (“JLWOP”) on resentencing.
 In each case, YSRP provides its intensive service delivery model, including comprehensive mitigation and reentry planning, to juvenile lifer clients and their families.
 To do so effectively, we have recruited, trained and are supervising a cohort of volunteers, including graduate-level law and social work students, current and retired professionals and others.
-Each case is staffed by a team of 2-5 student and/or other volunteers, who work under the supervision of experienced mitigation specialists at either YSRP or ACCR (see our “Team” page for more details on the supervisors).
+Each case is staffed by a team of 1-3 volunteers, who work under the supervision of experienced mitigation specialists at either YSRP or ACCR (see our “Team” page for more details on the supervisors).
 Before being assigned to a case, each volunteer must complete at least one full day of training, and volunteers are expected to attend supplementary trainings throughout their time working with YSRP.
 Additionally, volunteer teams meet regularly and receive continuous feedback from their supervisors.
 Supervisors also accompany volunteers on their initial client and family meetings, and provide instruction and support throughout the mitigation process.